By Andrew Gunther

 This Thanksgiving, give thanks for pasture-raised food.
 Watch this video to see why pasture-raised products are so special.

 Jeneen Wiche and her husband, Andy Smart, took over at Swallow Rail Farm in 2003.
 Since then, they have focused on developing and marketing a diverse range of foods direct to consumers.
-Starting first with fruits and vegetables, the couple has now mastered raising a healthy flock of AWA laying hens, and is in the process of branching out into meat production, too.
+Starting first with fruits and vegetables, the couple has now mastered raising a healthy flock of Certified AWA meat chickens and laying hens.
+They are also raising Certified AWA meat sheep and are building a following for their quality lamb.

 | November 5, 2012